loganmeetsworld/homographs-talk-2018/blog.md

 > `xn--wshingtonpost-w1k.com`

 Uh oh, these definitely aren't the same.
 However, user-agents would make them appear the same in a browser, in order to make the punycode user-friendly.
+But in reality, the first "a" in the fake-WaPo is really a Cyrillic character.
+When translated to punycode we can see the ASCII remaining characters, "wshingtonpost" and then a key signifying the Cyrillic a, "w1k".

 This presented ICANN with a big problem.
 You can clearly see how these may be used in phishing attacks when user-agents interpret both Washington Post's as homographs, making them look exactly same.
 So what was ICANN to do?